 Let's take this out because she is she doing.
 We got ta get to the one screw.
 So we got ta pull this little thing out right here.
 I think all right folks, i got ta.

 Come clean, i'll, be honest with you.
 Why did i stick a test light on there initially?
 Well because, typically, when you go in there with the blow nozzle and you're blowing out the junk, usually you hear the old whirly gig in here whipping around and i didn't so my belly.
 I told myself it's itself.
 You didn't hear that whizzing around maybe she's seized up and then, when i was off camera waiting on the parts fixed, a few other cars, i thought nah that can't be.
+I just didn't hear it.
+Oh yeah, she threw a rod, should have went with my freaking gut.
+I knew i didn't hear it.
+Twirling son of a whoo awesome just like that folks, the brand new one is here and we'll find out which way it goes in.

 Probably the plug facing this way would be helpful, made in tijuana says, get that baby started get the old ratchet.
 Here i want to go too much with it.
 Yes get that one back!
 It's there, nice thing about plastic.
 You don't even need them straight baby.